More find jobs despite rise in unemployment

 Westpac chief economist Dominick Stephens says the labour market is slowly improving but wages are not rising because there's still a surplus of labour.

-Next story in National: Call for industry-specific safety rules
+Next story in New Zealand: Call for industry-specific safety rules

 Copyright © 2013, Radio New Zealand